garrandall/popular-music-data/tracks/she-s-so-cold-the-rolling-stones.md

 You're so cold, you're so cold, cold, cold
 You're so cold, you're so cold
-I'm so hot for you, i'm so hot for you
+I'm so hot for you, I'm so hot for you
 I'm so hot for you and you're so cold
 I'm the burning bush, I'm the burning fire
 I'm the bleeding volcano